Spinon confinement and deconfinement in spin-1 chains: Numerical study of spinons and their confinement in a spin-1 chain

 Exactly at the transition, the two ground states have the same energy density.
 Therefore, we can consider domain walls that interpolate between them, where, as we have shown in the previous section, the excitations necessarily carry a half-integer quantum number.
-In Fig.~\ref{fig:spinon00318} we plot the dispersion relation of the spinons with spin $s=1/2$ for $J_2=0.56$ and $J_3\approx0.0318$.
+Using the variational quasiparticle ansatz for spinons interpolating between two MPS ground states with half-integer and integer representations on the virtual bonds (see Sec.~\ref{sec:spinon}), we can compute the spinon excitation energy at all values of the momentum.
+In Fig.~\ref{fig:spinon00318} we plot our results for the dispersion relation of the spinon with fractional spin $s=\frac{1}{2}$ for $J_2=0.56$ and $J_3\approx0.0318$.
 The spinon's dispersion relation exhibits a very strong minimum at an incommensurate value of the momentum.
 In the inset, we provide a close-up around the minimum showing that the gap converges to a non-zero value.
 In addition, in Fig.~\ref{fig:spinon0} we plot the dispersion relation further along the transition line ($J_2\approx0.7606$, $J_3=0$) showing that the spinon gap decreases.
-It is expected that the gap ultimately closes when going further along this line---this closing of the gap can be described by a marginal operator changing sign in the $\SU(2)_1$ Wess-Zumino-Witten field theory with central charge $c=1$ \cite{Chepiga2016b, Tsui2017}.
+It is expected that the gap ultimately closes when going further along this line towards negative $J_3$---this closing of the gap can be described by a marginal operator changing sign in the $\SU(2)_1$ Wess-Zumino-Witten field theory with central charge $c=1$ \cite{Chepiga2016b, Tsui2017}.
 A continuous transition with $c=1$ between an SPT chain and a trivial phase was recently demonstrated in Ref.~\onlinecite{Gozel2019}.
 Unfortunately, we have found no immediate evidence for a critical point further along the transition line, and we leave an elaborate study of this question for further work.